-Anchoring Indigenous children in their culture
+Anchoring First Nations children in their culture

 Courtney tries to anchor children in their culture so that, as adults, they are strong and capable and ready to make their own positive impact on the world they will live in.
 And that is why she wants services such as Towri to survive – and thrive.
-She lobbies governments for funding to enable Towri to return to its roots and provide the holistic service she sees as vital to the long-term prosperity of Indigenous children and their communities.
+She lobbies governments for funding to enable Towri to return to its roots and provide the holistic service she sees as vital to the long-term prosperity of First Nations children and their communities.

 The ‘multifunctional’ in the Multifunctional Aboriginal Children’s Service (MACS) title is the most valuable word because, Courtney says, it allows them to access Aboriginal health such as eye sight and dental check-ups, immunisation requests, post-natal check-ups, and register Aboriginal children for birth.

 “Unfortunately, the government changed our funding to mainstream, meaning there’s no longer the multifunction component to services we provide.
 We still continue to offer ancillary services, such as our transport bus and healthy meals each day; however, I’m unsure of what the future holds in terms of long-term funding for these core services.
 Our community engagement days are at risk, and we no longer are able to have the Aboriginal health nurses come up here for free check-ups – there’s no longer funding under the new service provision.

 “We are now expected to provide purely childcare and MACS services were never meant to just provide childcare.
 Our scope was much larger and was designed to encompass a holistic approach to child-rearing practices.
 That included targeting Indigenous health and education from birth to adulthood.”

 When our children thrive, so do our communities